-Susan Roman is the 2014 recipient of the Association for Library Service to Children’s (ALSC) Distinguished Service Award.
+Dr. Steven L. Herb is the 2018 recipient of the Distinguished Service Award from the Association for Library Service to Children (ALSC).
 This prestigious award honors an individual who has made significant contributions to library service to children and to ALSC.

 Herb is Librarian Emeritus from The Pennsylvania State University and Director Emeritus of the Pennsylvania Center for the Book, and a long-time advocate of early literacy services in libraries.